tttp/dxid/README.md

     321 ->dxid znc

+## Rambling (and the itch dxid scratches)
-## Longer rambling on why numbers aren't ideal as IDs.
+### ...on why numbers aren't ideal as IDs

-When you display your id, like:
+When you display your id in base 10, like

 - student 1984
 - invoice 42

-As humans, We expects numbers to mean something, to have a unit, to be.
+As humans, We expects numbers to mean something, to have a unit, to tell a story.
 As software engineers, we probably all had to explain to a user that the id is not:
 - a year
 - an amount
 - the total number of invoices